Master's Degree in Biomedicine

 CE34 – Develop critical and self-critical skills

-CE35 – Develop a research paper based on a predefined project
+CE35 – Develop a research project based on a predefined project

 CE36 – Acquire and apply the technical skills and abilities necessary for the development of research work

-CE38 – Learn presentation and discussion techniques for a research paper before a specialized tribunal
+CE38 – Learn techniques for presenting and discussing a research paper before a specialized tribunal